rolinh/yuvcutter/README.md

 the first "N" frames of your reference video file so your both YUV files start with the same video frame.

+**yuvcutter** has also the ability to display the number of frames contained in the YUV video file.

 # BUILD

 **yuvcutter** has not dependy apart from the standard C library.